 Temporary workers may be helpful in fulfilling a seasonal or short-term need, but they are subject to certain regulations and may require additional fees if retained through a third party like a staffing company.
 Independent contractors tend to be the most flexible route for short-term project needs, providing access to specialized expertise and a wide pool of talent to choose from.

-2. Do I Need Complete Control Over the Work?
+2. How Much Control Do I Want Over the Work?

 If the project or work you need completed could be considered a core competency of your company, it should, for the most part, be managed internally with full time employees.
 You can, however, support these core competencies with independent talent as needed.

 Just keep in mind that control is a key determinate in properly classifying independent contractors.
 When you engage independent talent, you are managing a business-to-business relationship.
 Independents have full control over when, where, and how their work is performed.